ICRAR/daliuge/docs/dataflow.rst

 * Once an observation starts, Graph :ref:`drop.execution` is cascading down graph edges through either data DROPs that triggers its next consumers or application DROPs that produces its next outputs.
-When all DROPs are in the **COMPLETED** state, some data DROPs are persistently preserved as Science Products.
+When all DROPs are in the **COMPLETED** state, some data DROPs are persistently preserved as Science Products by using an explicit persist consumer, which very likely will be specifically dedicated to a certain science data product.